DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 Here's an example of post deployment customization of Big Bang.
 After looking at <https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/values.yaml>
-It should make sense that the following is a valid edit
+It should make sense that the following is a valid edit.

 ```shell
 # [ubuntu@Ubuntu_VM:~]